Sundaland heath forests

-The Sundaland heath forest, also known as Kerangas forest, is a type of tropical moist forest found on the island of Borneo, which is divided between Brunei, Indonesia, and Malaysia, as well as on the Indonesian islands of Belitung and Bangka, which lie to the west of Borneo.
+The Sundaland heath forests, also known as Kerangas forest, is a type of tropical moist forest found on the island of Borneo, which is divided between Brunei, Indonesia, and Malaysia, as well as on the Indonesian islands of Belitung and Bangka, which lie to the west of Borneo.

 Setting

 The word Kerangas, which means "land which cannot grow rice", comes from the Iban language.
 Heath forests occur on acidic sandy soils that are the result of the area's siliceous parent rocks.
 Permanently waterlogged heath forests are known as kerapah forests.
+Open-canopied woodlands are known as padang.
 The sandy soil of the heath forest are often lacking in nutrients; it is generally considered that nitrogen is the nutrient which is most lacking for plant growth in these forests.
 This is in contrast to many other lowland rain forests where phosphorus is considered to be lacking.

 A more recent hypothesis, proposed by Proctor (1999), is that these forests are growing on soils which are highly acidic, such that hydrogen ion toxicity prevents the growth of non-adapted species.
 Moreover, heath forests' low soil pH hampers organic matter decomposition thus further slowing nutrient cycling.

 Flora

 The Sundaland heath forests are distinct from the surrounding Borneo lowland rain forests in species composition, structure, texture, and color.
-The heath forests have a low, uniform canopy, with thick underbrush and rich growth of moss and epiphytes.
+The heath forests typically have a low, uniform canopy approximately 20 metres high, with thick underbrush and rich growth of moss and epiphytes.
+Trees often have closely-spaced trunks.
+In contrast, padang woodland is relatively open, with shrubs and trees up 5 metres tall, and a ground layer of sparse grasses and sedges.